EC-Nordbund/denomailer/README.md

 4. `{mail: "name@example.de"}`
 5. `{mail: "name@example.de", name: "NAME"}`

-Multiple Mails can be an Array of the above OR a object that maps names to mails for example:
+Multiple Mails can be an Array of the above OR an object that maps names to mails for example:

 `{"P1": "p1@example.de", "P2": "p2@example.de"}` we call this a MailObject.

 For the fields

 1. `from`, `replyTo` we only allow a single mail string.
-2. `to`, `cc`, `bcc` we allow a MailObject a Array of single Mails (you can mix formats) or a single Mail.
+2. `to`, `cc`, `bcc` we allow a MailObject of an array of single mails (you can mix formats) or a single Mail.

 ### Examples